sqrtledger/core/README.md

 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [] Add Additional Templates w/ Examples
-- [] Add "components" document to easily copy & paste sections of the readme
-- [] Multi-language Support
-  - [] Chinese
-  - [] Spanish
+- [ ] Implement Account Service
+- [ ] Implement Transaction Service
+- [ ] Implement `createProcessCompleteMultiple` function in Transaction Service
+- [ ] Redis implementation of the Account Repository

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/sqrtledger/core/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>